TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 7. View the new book in the database or in browser.
 Check that the inserted book has automatically generated three-digit Code with prefix "B" (by **AutoCode** concept for pattern "B+++").

+Review the generated source code in Visual Studio:

+1. In Solution Explorer select your application project (Bookstore.Service), and click "Show All Files" toolbar button.
+   It should display additional files and subfolders under the projects.
+2. Open `obj\Rhetos\Source\Model\BookstoreModel.cs` and find `class Book`.
+   It contains basic properties as specified in the DSL script.
+3. Open `obj\Rhetos\Source\Repositories\BookstoreRepositories.cs` and find `class Book_Repository`.
+   It contains implementation of all business rules for the Book entity.
+   * For example, it contains a `Filter` method with parameter `CommonMisspelling`, that applies the filter specified in the DSL script on a given LINQ query.

 ## Publishing the application to a test environment or production

 In **development environment**, you can run the application directly from Visual Studio,